U-shaped and Inverted-U Scaling behind Emergent Abilities of Large Language Models: Slice-and-Sandwich

 \subsubsection{Fitting and Forecasting Scaling Trend of Easy vs. Hard Questions}

-We use simple polynomial functions to fit the scaling trend of the binary Brier Score of the easy and hard question groups separately, using models before the emergence threshold $T$.
-We denote by $F^{c}_{e}(x)$ and $F^{c}_{h}(x)$ the fitted scaling trend of the easy and hard question groups, respectively, where $x$ is the effective model size.
-We then use $F^{c}_{e}(x)$ and $F^{c}_{h}(x)$ to forecast performance (measured in binary Brier Score) on the easy and the hard question groups of models with size $x$ above $T$.
+We use simple polynomial regression to fit the scaling trend of the TC Brier Score of the easy and hard question groups separately using models before $T$.
+We denote by $F^{c}_{e}(x)$ and $F^{c}_{h}(x)$ the fitted scaling trend of the easy and hard question groups, respectively, where $x$ is the log compute.
+We then use $F^{c}_{e}(x)$ and $F^{c}_{h}(x)$ to forecast performance (measured in TC Brier Score) on the easy and the hard question groups of models with log compute $x$ above $T$.

-We use the average of performance on the easy group and the hard group to forecast aggregated performance (measured in binary Brier Score):
+We use the average of performance on the easy group and the hard group to forecast aggregated performance measured in TC Brier Score:

 as aggregate performance is sandwiched between performances in the easy and hard groups.